cpelaezdc/portfolio/README.md

 ### Summary

-* Transitioning into Data Engineering to leverage technical expertise and contribute to data-driven solutions.
 * Over 18 years of experience in the tech industry, specializing in application support, development, testing, and automation to ensure product quality.
+* Knowledge in Data Engineering (ETL) development to automate data processing and ensure data integrity.
 * Strong background in Quality Assurance (QA), with honed analytical skills, attention to detail, and problem-solving abilities.
 * Detail-oriented with a focus on data analysis to ensure accuracy and identify inconsistencies.
 * Possesses strong analytical skills, natural curiosity, and a dedication to continuous learning and knowledge growth.
 * Excellent communication and interpersonal skills, promoting a friendly, cooperative, and supportive workplace.
-* Languages: French (Fluent), English (Functional), Spanish (Native)

-### Projects
+### ETL Projects

 | Project Name | Skills Used |
 |---|---|